lowlevel86/block-skater-puzzle-game/README.md

 # block-skater-puzzle-game
 A web browser puzzle game written in javascript.
+The source code was written in 2005 - 2007.

 [![](./scrn.png)](https://lowlevel86.github.io/block-skater-puzzle-game/)